Supportive Housing Case Manager

 - Provide tenancy-sustaining services to include understanding the lease, communicating with property management, managing neighbor conflict, paying rent on time, and addressing other behaviors that may jeopardize housing.

-- Visit and inspect participant apartments monthly to ensure that they are adequately maintained.
+- Visit and inspect participant apartments monthly to ensure that they are properly maintained.

 - Assist with the housing recertification process.